Walkthroughs / Blue Prince / Best Rooms to Draft and When

 Best Rooms to Draft and When

-Use rooms by job.
-Early in a day, draft for shape and fuel.
-In the middle, draft for keys, gems, coins, and clue rooms.
+Think of rooms by job.
+Early in the day, draft for shape and fuel.
+In the middle, draft for keys, gems, coins, and clues.
 Near the top ranks, draft for route control and Antechamber setup.
-That is how you start bending the random mansion toward a real plan instead of politely asking it to behave.
+That is how you turn a random mansion into a plan you can actually follow.

 Low-Spoiler Priority Order

-• Need a stable route: Take Hallway, Corridor, Passageway if you can pay 2 gems, Rotunda if you can pay 3 gems, Drawing Room if you can pay 1 gem, Study, or Library before cute dead ends.
+• Need a stable route: Take Hallway, Corridor, Passageway if you can pay 2 gems, Rotunda if you can pay 3 gems, Drawing Room if you can pay 1 gem, Study, or Library before tempting dead ends.
 Passageway has doors on all sides and can carry steam power.
 Rotunda can rotate its own exits.
-Drawing Room gives a free redraw when drafting from it.
+Drawing Room gives a redraw when drafting through one of its doors.
 Once Study is in your house, you can spend gems for more redraws.

 • Need keys right now: Nook gives 1 key.
 Storeroom gives 1 key, 1 gem, and 1 coin, but it is a dead end.
 Garage gives 3 keys, costs 1 gem, and must be on the west side.
-Billiard Room can pay out two normal keys or one special key if you solve its dartboard puzzle.
-Locksmith costs 1 gem to draft and sells keys if you have coins, but it is also a dead end.
+Billiard Room can reward two normal keys or one special key if you solve its dartboard puzzle.
+Locksmith costs 1 gem to draft and can sell keys if you have coins, but it is also a dead end.

-• Need gems: Den gives 1 gem with a useful T-shape.
+• Need gems: Den gives 1 gem and has a useful T-shape.
 Wine Cellar gives 3 gems but ends the path.
 Parlor can give 2 gems after its logic puzzle.
-Trophy Room's base cost is 5 gems and it gives 8, so draft it only when you can pay up front.
+Trophy Room costs 5 gems and contains 8 gems, so only draft it when you can pay first.
 Ballroom costs 2 gems and sets your gems to 2 when entered, which can save a broke run or waste a rich one.

 • Need coins or shop power: Pantry gives 4 coins and fruit.
 Rumpus Room costs 1 gem and gives 8 coins.
-Vault costs 3 gems and gives 40 coins, but it is a dead end, so use it when you can spare the path.
-Commissary, Kitchen, and Showroom are only as good as your coin stack.
+Vault costs 3 gems and gives 40 coins, but it is a dead end, so take it only when you can spare the branch.
+Commissary, Kitchen, and Showroom are only as useful as your coin stack.

-• Need future progress: Drafting Studio can permanently add a room to the draft pool.
+• Need future progress: Drafting Studio can permanently add one of its Studio Addition rooms to the draft pool.
 Foundation stays in place across days.
-Observatory adds permanent Stars, which shape the constellation effects you can trigger with the telescope.
+Observatory adds permanent Stars when drafted and entered, and those Stars shape the constellation effects you can trigger with the telescope.
 Library and Bookshop help turn scattered clue notes into cleaner long-term answers.

 When to Take Route Rooms

-For Room 46 route talk, do not fall in love with a straight line too early.
-The Antechamber sits at the top middle of the mansion, but Blue Prince rewards a route that can bend, refill, and recover.
+For Room 46 route planning, do not fall in love with a straight line too early.
+The Antechamber sits in the center of Rank 9, but Blue Prince rewards a route that can bend, refill, and recover.
 If your draft choices are a useful T-shape, a resource dead end, and a red room with a penalty, take the T-shape unless the resource room gives the exact key, gem, or step count you need this turn.

 When to Take Resource Rooms